7 Reasons Why You Should Do Yoga to Improve Your Well-being

 Rheumatoid arthritis patients struggle with decreased range of motion, morning stiffness, and swollen, painful joints.
 Yoga can help with symptoms by applying gentle flexibility movements and gradually combat inflammation.

 Arthritis patients should be gentle to their body and not try any strenuous poses.
 Gentle yoga will be enough for elevated well-being.
 We advise talking to your doctor first before beginning any yoga regime.
-Also, look for experienced yoga instructors and classes not to put extra strain on your joints.
+Also, look for experienced yoga instructors and beginner classes to avoid putting extra strain on your joints.

 5. Doing Yoga Reduces Migraine: